JC8747/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A "token" is data that contains a user identifer and can also include authentication information.
+The token is sent by a server and if returned by the user with correct information will allow access to that server.

 - [ ] What steps can you take in your web apps to keep your data secure?

+THere are two layers of security we can add to our apps.
+The first is using protected routes that require authentication before rendering.
+The second is sending back an authentication header along with API calls once we have the authentication token.

 - [ ] Describe how web servers work.

+Web servers are dedicated computers that handle incoming internet traffic and respond to requests.
+They have internet access points at specific IP addresses which are usually entered by users as http addresses and then translated from text to the IP by a DNS service; servers can also be configured to be queried directly by their IP address.
+Information between them and the user are routed through internet providers, first local "last mile" provides, through backhaul and intermediary handlers, and finally back through the other end's local provider.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD can be mapped against HTTP methods as follows:

+Create          | Put/Post
+Read (Retrieve) | Get
+Update (Modify) | Put/Post/Patch
+Delete          | Delete

 ## Project Set Up